v1605/zaparoo-esp32-pn532-fork/README.md

 The goal of this project is to launch games via the [Zaparoo Service](https://wiki.zaparoo.org/Main_Page) on the a Mister over Wifi.
 It also supports launching games via [Simple Serial](https://wiki.zaparoo.org/Reader_Drivers#Simple_Serial).

-The project is now supporting the initial release of the v2 api (which uses websockets).
+The project is now supporting the initial release of the v2 api (which uses web-sockets).
 Further updates are required once the security layer is implemented in the api.

-## This fork has been enanched with new features & added support for both the the RC522 & PN532 rfid modules.
+## This fork has been enhanced with new features & added support for both the the RC522 & PN532 rfid modules.
 New features:
 - Supports Universal launching for both MiSTer and SteamOS
 - Play Card Detected, Game Launched, and Card Remove Audio files